CodersCrew/coderscamp/README.md

 ## How to set up the project?

 1. Clone the repository.
-2. Run `yarn bootstrap` command to install all dependencies and generate some necessary files.
+2. Run `yarn` to install all dependencies.
-3. Run `docker-compose up -d` to start a database in the background.
-4. On Unix systems, run `chmod -R +x scripts ` to add execute permission to all scripts inside `scripts` directory.
+3. On Unix systems, run `chmod -R +x scripts ` to add execute permission to all scripts inside `scripts` directory.
+4. Run `yarn bootstrap` command to generate some necessary files.
+5. Run `docker-compose up -d` to start a database in the background.

 ## Packages